Automatic movement

-Automatic watches are powered by the movement of the hand.
-In this timepiece, the daily movements of the wearer allow the rotor to start itself.
-To make this possible, the rotor is in close contact with the body of the watch, giving it constant energy to run through oscillations and circular motions, which in turn help the watch's mainspring to wind.
+Automatic watches are powered by the movement of the wrist.
+In this watch mechanism, the wearer’s daily movements allow the rotor to activate itself.
+To make this possible, the rotor is closely connected to the watch case, providing it with constant energy through vibrations and circular motions, which in turn help the watch’s spring to wind.

 Solar mechanism

-Solar-powered clocks are charged by light (even emitted from an artificial source) and continue to run in total darkness for months.
-These are quartz watches that also use a quartz crystal to tell the time.
-The main difference is the presence of a solar panel under the dial or front of the watch.
-This panel receives light from the environment.
+Solar-powered watches are charged by light (even from artificial sources) and continue to operate in complete darkness for months.
+These are quartz watches that also use a quartz crystal to keep time.
+The main difference is the presence of a solar panel beneath the dial or on the front of the watch.
+This panel absorbs light from the environment.

-Quartz watches are powered by replaceable batteries.
-They are popular because they are extremely accurate.
-Their batteries need to be replaced every few years.
-These watches work by transmitting electricity through a specially shaped quartz crystal.
-It oscillates at a constant high speed and is responsible for the operation of the hands measuring the hours, minutes and seconds.
+Quartz watches are powered by batteries that need to be replaced.
+They are popular for their exceptional accuracy.
+Their batteries should be changed every few years.
+These watches operate by passing electricity through a specially shaped quartz crystal.
+The crystal vibrates at a constant high frequency and controls the movement of the hands, measuring hours, minutes, and seconds.

 Chronograph Watch

-Chronograph type watches are equipped with a more complex mechanism, allowing them to work in addition to a normal analog watch and as a stopwatch.
+Chronograph watches are equipped with a more complex mechanism, allowing them to function not only as a regular analog watch but also as a stopwatch.

-Most chronograph watches are equipped with two additional buttons located at 2 o'clock and 4 o'clock.
+Most chronograph watches have two additional buttons, located at 2 o’clock and 4 o’clock.

-The button located at two o'clock serves to start and stop the chronometer, and on some models that can measure and store intermediate times, each time you press this button, you read the corresponding intermediate time.
+The button at 2 o’clock is used to start and stop the stopwatch, and in some models that can measure and record split times, each press of this button records the corresponding split time.

 Dual Time Watch

-This type of clock shows the time in two different time zones at the same time.
+This type of watch displays the time in two different time zones simultaneously.